betterwebleon/international-list/README.md

 *So a basic rule here is: first content, then other unobtrusive social crap.*

 The list is **intended for simple users** with a set-and-forget approach.
-Copy the raw URL to your content-filtering software's custom filter list (see point 2.B below for more info).
+Copy the raw URL to your content-filtering software's custom filter list (see chapter 2.B below for more info).
 If you have any suggestions or issues to report, please do it [here](https://github.com/betterwebleon/international-list/issues) or write an [e-mail](mailto:betterweb.leon@outlook.com).

 ###1.
 Recommended content-filtering software
 **uBlock Origin**